Gradient-Leaks: Understanding and Controlling Deanonymization in Federated Learning: Evaluation

 \subsubsection{Impact of Parameter Layers}

+The deanonymization targets (i.e., model updates $\Delta \vecw$) comprise of parameters from multiple layers of a deep neural network.
 We now analyze how the layer type and depth affect attacker performance, since they influence the type of task-specific information learnt by the model.
 For instance, in CNNs, layers at various depths of the network are known to learn various concepts \cite{zeiler2014visualizing} -- lower level features (e.g., corners, edges) in the initial layers and higher level features (e.g., wheel, bird's feet) in the final layers.
-We train and evaluate re-identification MLP models on \texttt{random} prior using parameter deltas contributed by each individual trainable layer.
-This results in a total of 27 attack models for CNN-based models and 3 attack models for LSTM-based models.
-We were limited by storage capacity to perform the experiment on \modelname{CNN-OI-FL} as it would require $>3$TB.
+For parameters updates contributed by each individual layer, we train a total of 27 attack models for CNN-based models and 3 attack models for LSTM-based models.
+We were limited by storage capacity to evaluate on OpenImages as it would require $>3$TB.

 From layer-wise performances in Figure \ref{fig:ap_by_depth_cnn} and Table \ref{tab:ap_by_depth_lstm}, we observe: \begin{enumerate*}[label=(\roman*)] \item \textit{all} layers provide above-chance level information to perform re-identification attacks; \item in the CNN model, higher level layers contain more identifiable information with the final fully connected (FC) layer being the most informative; \item in the RNN-based models, the LSTM parameters are more informative for language modeling, whereas it is the embedding layer for sentiment analysis. \end{enumerate*}